Welcome to Personality Central

 ISFJs listen more than they speak, preferring to keep the attention on others rather than themselves; they do not like to talk about their personal achievements and accomplishments and only share information only if there is a practical and useful reason to do so.
 As such, they come across as very private people.

-However, when they do share, they can recount incidents sometimes in extreme detail that some may consider them long-winded; but it is because they simply find it hard to summarize an incident in general terms.
+However, when they do share, they can recount incidents sometimes in extreme detail that some may consider them long-winded, but it is because they simply find it hard to summarise an incident in general terms.

 ISFJs also do not like to speak or share with big groups, preferring to deal with people on a one-to-one basis.